stsaria/AdvCommands/DefinedFunctions-EN.md

 - `httpget <substitute variable name> <URL>` : sends an HTTP GET request.
 (Global variables only)
 - `httppost <httpresponse assignment variable name> <argument structure variable name> <URL>` : send HTTP POST request.
 (Global variables only)
 - `variables <assigned variable name>` : generate a list array of variables.
 (Global variables only)
+- `exportfunc <stored variable name> <function name>` : Assigns the content of the function, converted to base64 (variable name is not converted), to the variable.
+- `importfunc <content of function>` : reads the function.